dncuadrado/802.11bn-Simulator/README.md

 ### Input Parameters

-The simulator’s behavior is controlled via a set of input parameters defined at the beginning of the main simulation script (e.g., `main_simulator.m`).
+The simulator’s behavior is controlled via a set of input parameters defined at the beginning of the main simulation script `Simulator.m`.
 Below is an explanation of the key parameters:

 - **Traffic Parameters:**
   - `traffic_type`: Defines the type of traffic.
 Options include `'Poisson'`, `'Bursty'`, or `'CBR'`.
-  - `traffic_load`: Specifies the load level for Best Effort (BE) traffic.
+  - `traffic_load`: Specifies the load level.
 For Poisson and Bursty, use `'low'`, `'medium'`, or `'high'`.
 For CBR, specify in the format `'x-y'` where `x` is the bitrate and `y` is the frames per second.
-  - `EDCAaccessCategory`: Sets the EDCA access category (e.g., `'BE'`).
+  - `EDCAaccessCategory`: Sets the EDCA access category ( `'BE'`, `'VI'`).

 - **Scenario-Related Parameters:**
   - `AP_number`: Number of Access Points.